 Disciplinary actions dealing with threats, whether deemed serious or just joking, will be handled consistently and in a timely manner by the administration.
 Specifically, actions that create panic, fear and chaos will not be tolerated at any grade level.

-Please note the following procedures and consequences stated below in regard to student threats:
+Please note the following procedures and consequences stated below in regard to student threats, subject to any rules and laws regarding students with disabilities: